Group arrive at own leisure and transfer from Jose Martí International Airport to the Vedado part of Havana.

 Early morning the group departs for the historic city of Cienfuegos

 On the way to Cienfuegos we stop off at a few places of interest such as the Australia Sugar Mill which is where Fidel commanding activities during the Bay of Pigs invasion.

 Depending on timing we take a stop at a famous crocodile farm which a chance to feed the friendly reptiles and even have photos with them (optional extra charge)

 Once reaching the Caribbean coast we travel along the picturesque Bay of Pigs past the site where the landing of counter-revolutionary exile militia occurred in 1961.

-You’ll visit the museum here that recounts the events of this conflict which resulted in the first defeat of a US-backed takeover in Latin America.
+Today we visit the museum here that recounts the events of this conflict which resulted in the first defeat of a US-backed takeover in Latin America.
 There are some beautiful places to stop for a swim along the way including a sinkhole which resembles a huge natural tropical fish tank, so make sure to pack your swimwear.
 SCUBA diving and snorkelling are optional activities here.

 We take our lunch Cuban style by the beach, before carrying on the journey

 On arrival you in with your host family, we will then have an opportunity to have a walking tour of the city.
 Cubans are known to be very proud people, and the citizens of Cienfuegos call their town La Perla del Sur (the pearl of the south).
 Founded by the French, Cienfuegos’ appeal lies partly in the European flavour of its colonial hub, with a wide Parisian-style boulevard and elegant colonnades, and there is an ambience to inspire Cuba’s most celebrated Son singer to write the words “Cienfuegos is the city I like best”.

-We head for dinner at a Cuban family restaurant that is very unpretentious and serves great Cuban food.
-One of our favourite places to eat!
+We head for dinner at a very famous Cuban family restaurant that is very unpretentious and serves great food